 Big hurdles face Texas' 'bathroom bill' ahead of first vote

-Members of the transgender community take part in a rally on the steps of the Texas Capitol, Monday, March 6, 2017, in Austin, Texas.
-The group is opposing a "bathroom bill" that would require people to use public bathrooms and restrooms that correspond with the sex on their birth certificate.
+The group is opposing a "bathroom bill" that would require people to use public bathrooms and res... .
+Texas Sen. Lois Kolkhorst, right, looks back at Texas Lt.

 Add your comments below